elvismt/Ksl/README.md

    * Advanced Data Structures
    * Regression Engines

-The numerical routines in Ksl are primarily adapted from the Mighty GNU Scientific Library [GSL](http://www.gnu.org/software/gsl) We thank and congratulate it's developers for the great work.
+The numerical routines used Ksl classes are primarily from the Mighty GNU Scientific Library [GSL](http://www.gnu.org/software/gsl) We thank and congratulate it's developers for the great work.
 Ksl follows some of KDE's software design goals and all of it's philosophy but it is